2019 Supercopa Argentina

-The 2019 Supercopa Argentina Final was the 8th edition of the Supercopa Argentina, an annual football match contested by the winners of the Argentine Primera División and Copa Argentina competitions.
-The match was played at the Estadio Único Madre de Ciudades in Santiago del Estero on 4 March 2021.
+The 2019 Supercopa Argentina was the eighth edition of the Supercopa Argentina, an annual football match played between the winners of the Argentine Primera División and Copa Argentina.
+The match was contested by the 2018–19 Primera División champions Racing Club and the 2018–19 Copa Argentina winners River Plate on 4 March 2021 at the Estadio Único Madre de Ciudades, Santiago del Estero.
+River Plate were appearing in the competition for the fourth time, while Racing Club were making their first appearance.